AntonHran/project_telegram_bot/README.md

+This is Primary bot, it can help you create the information environment you need—send news, events and books that you are interested in also send the weather forecast, interesting articles and motivational phrases to shape a good mental mood.

 This Telegram bot has the following functionality, which is already implemented:

 - At the first launch, the user can choose the language (English or Ukrainian) for further use of the bot.